SmoothWay/discord-bot/README.md

 7. Create the `.yaml` file in the config folder and add the following:

     ```dotenv
-    env=LOCAL or TEST or PRODUCTION
+    env: "LOCAL or TEST or PRODUCTION"
-    bot_prefix="Your prefix for bot commands"
+    bot_prefix: "Your prefix for bot commands"
-    discord_token=Your discord token
+    discord_token: "Your discord token"
-    youtube_key=Your youtube key
+    youtube_key: "Your youtube key"
     ```

 ## Usage